dredd-dguzman/Java-Repository/README.md

 # 📚 Java Programming Repository

 This repository contains a collection of laboratory activities and major projects developed during a Java programming course.
-It demonstrates a variety of Java concepts — from basic programming logic to advanced GUI application development.
+It demonstrates a variety of Java concepts; from basic programming logic to advanced GUI application development.

 ---